pbeukema/flashLag/README.md

 * Open a terminal, navigate to the directory containing flashlag.py, write python flashlag.py & press [enter]

-* Output data will be saved in data/
+* You will see a graph of your performance as a function of the visual angle (which will be fit by logistic regression).